Francisco Vicente Aguilera: Conspiracies and uprising

-In 1851 he participated in the conspiracy of Joaquín de Agüero, nevertheless, shortly after due to lack of coordination and his mother's illness momentarily he backed off from such activities.
+In 1851 Aguilera participated in the conspiracy of Joaquín de Agüero; nevertheless, shortly after due to lack of coordination and his mother's illness momentarily he backed off from such activities.
 Aguilera headed the first Cuban Revolutionary Committee, founded in Bayamo, with the participation of Pedro Figueredo (Perucho) and Francisco Maceo Osorio.
 He directed the meeting that took place in San Miguel de Rompe, on August 3, 1868, without reaching an agreement on the date of the uprising.

 In the next meetings it was agreed to postpone it until the end of the harvest season, in order to ensure the necessary resources.
 Soon after, the persistence of many conspirators led them to meet at the Rosario mill, on which Aguilera did not attend and therefore Carlos Manuel de Céspedes took the lead of the meeting who settled in the Manzanillo area, enjoyed a great hierarchy.
 From that meeting came the determination to take up arms on October 14, 1868.

 The unrest of the conspirators allowed the Spanish authorities to learn about the plans for uprising.
 They sent groups to arrest the main leaders of the movement.
 For that reason, Céspedes brought forth the date of operation.
 He started the fight in the early morning of October 10 at his sugar mill, La Demajagua; while Aguilera, the man who started the movement did not seem to go to war so soon, he was in his Cabaniguán farm.
 Aguilera had someone who came to him with the news and the intention to persuade him to disavow Carlos Manuel de Céspedes.
 He agreed, however, with the rest of the members of the Revolutionary Committee and, through Pedro Figueredo, he communicated to Céspedes whom he supported the insurrection.